 A worldview is immensely important to Wynne.
 She’s crewed and cellared in vineyards and wineries all over the world, from Burgundy to New Zealand.
 Wynne was head winemaker at Chehalem until 2018, when she decided to put her whole hand into the RR Wines fingerprint.
 She brings youth and cutting-edge technique to the table, the perfect foil to her dad’s deep

 understanding of the vineyard he planted.

 NEW ROLE FOR AN OLD FRIEND

 Don’t let the untucked shirt or pescatarian ways fool you – you’ve just met a serious wine guy, not a wise guy.
 A Texan with over a decade in the Virgin Islands, you can’t be any more assertively laid-back than Jon Foster, Ridgecrest's General Manager and Sales Manager.

 After attending the University of Texas at Austin, Jon embarked on a journey of food and beverage related customer service jobs in restaurants, retail grocery and wholesale wine & spirits – an adventure that included 16 years in St. Thomas, USVI.
 After soaking up his fair share of sun, Jon headed to Oregon wine country to work with Wynne and Harry.

 Jon’s quick wit and contagious enthusiasm is the secret sauce in our success.
 When he is not working in the valley or visiting our distributors on the road, Jon spends his time with his wife, daughter and their dog, Ila exploring the Pacific Northwest.

 Great wines start with great vines and ours couldn't be in better hands - literally!
-Chad Vargas, formerly Viticulturist at Adelsheim, and his crew at NewGen have been overseeing vineyard operations for the past three vintages.
+Chad Vargas, formerly Viticulturist at Adelsheim, and his crew at NewGen have been overseeing vineyard operations for the past four vintages.